har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## Recoverable fault handling

-* If unable to connect to the last configured internet access point, the unit will turn off WiFi and continue the sensor sampling with LED indication of heartrate range.
+* If unable to connect to the configured internet access point, the unit will turn off WiFi and continue the sensor sampling with LED indication of heartrate range.
 * If unable to connect to the ThingSpeak website to publish updates with 3 consecutive attempts, WiFi will be turned